Belokamenka (ship)

-Belokamenka was a VLCC, latterly used as an FSO (Floating Storage and Offloading) vessel, located off Singapore, and prior to 2015, at Kola Bay near Murmansk.
+Belokamenka was an oil tanker (a very large crude carrier, a VLCC).
+It was latterly used as an FSO (floating production storage and offloading) vessel moored off in Kola Bay near Murmansk and after 2015 off Singapore.
 Belokamenka was scrapped in April 2019.

 History

-Belokamenka was originally built by Mitsui Eng. & Shipbuilding Co.,Ltd., Chiba Works, on 1980.
+Belokamenka was originally built by Mitsui Eng. & Shipbuilding Co., Ltd., Chiba Works, on 1980.
 Its name was Berge Pioneer until 2004.

 Technical features

 Belokamenka has a length of 340 m and width of 65 m.
 It handled four million tonnes of crude oil per year, shipped in by small shuttle tankers from Arkhangelsk.

 Operator

 Belokamenka was chartered by Rosnefteflot, a subsidiary of Rosneft, on a long-term basis.
 It was operated by the Oil Terminal "Belokamenka" L.L.C.